putitinreverseterry/cyclistic_bikeshare_case_study/README.md

 Data Cleaning

 The data was cleaned, creating a new table that removed duplicates, nulls, and created rows for day of the week, month, and ride length.
 Furthermore, rides that lasted less than a minute or longer than a day were excluded from the cleaned data.
+In the data cleaning step, 1,915,868 rows were removed, leaving 3,704,676 rows for analysis.

 Data Analysis